TylerPaladini/JPACRUDProject/README.md

 ##Future Goals:

--Create a better README
+-Add mulitple ways for the user to search and delete data from the database table -Create a better README
 -Add styling through CSS to create a program that is visually appealing -Learn how to attach individual pictures to the different megafauna inside the database